be0vlk/owlculus-gui/README.md

 Simply click the button and a new window will appear.
 Select the type of investigation from the dropdown menu and click "Create".
 If this is your first run, the app will setup a SQLite database in the "Cases" folder which contains metadata about your cases.<br>
 - The default naming convention uses the last two digits of the current year plus the two-digit month, followed by a dash and a unique case number.
 For example, if you create a case in January 2024, the case number will be "2401-01".
 - Case numbers will increment automatically.
 You don't have to worry about duplicating case numbers since the database tracks it.
-- By default, the app will create the "Cases" folder on your desktop.
-You can manually change this in the "case_manager.py" module if you wish.
+- The case folder and all the evidence directories will be stored wherever you have set them in "Settings".

 ### Deleting a Case